Environment

 Community gardens

-Located in the unique urban farming district in Burnaby’s Big Bend neighbourhood, enjoy this self-guided tour and experience a variety of plants, vegetables, vendors, nurseries and other attractions in this historic faming district.
+Enjoy a self-guided tour through the unique urban farming district in Burnaby’s Big Bend.
+Experience a variety of plants, vegetables, vendors, nurseries and other attractions in this historic faming district.
 This is a must-see for those who enjoy purchasing nursery plants and farm products directly from farmers who grow them.

 Pesticides